How It Works

 The FitzLane Project reviews intake form

-Based on the answers provided during the application process, The FitzLane Project staff will work to match the individual seeking therapy with a LGBTQIA+ specialized Licensed Mental Health Counselor who closely resembles their preferences and has immediate availability.
+Based on the answers provided during the application process, The FitzLane Project staff will work to match the individual seeking therapy with a LGBTQIA+ specialized mental health provider who closely resembles their preferences and has immediate availability.

 Sign support agreement

-The individual seeking assistance, legal guardian (if applicable), licensed mental health counselor, and an officer from The FitzLane Project will review and sign a financial assistance agreement.
+The individual seeking assistance, legal guardian (if applicable), mental health provider, and an officer from The FitzLane Project will review and sign a financial assistance agreement.
 This document could include, but is not limited to parties involved, number of funded sessions, approximate timeframe, etc.

 Initial appointment is scheduled

-The Licensed Mental Health Counselor (LMHC) will reach out directly to their new client, or legal guardian if applicable, to schedule the initial appointment.
-The FitzLane Project is no longer involved in any of the communication between the LMHC and their client.
+The mental health provider will reach out directly to their new client, or legal guardian if applicable, to schedule the initial appointment.
+The FitzLane Project is no longer involved in any of the communication between the provider and their client.

-The FitzLane Project will not receive any medical information from the LMHC.
-Communication between the LMHC and The FitzLane Project will be limited to a generic bill with date of each therapeutic session necessary for payment.
+The FitzLane Project will not receive any medical information from the provider.
+Communication between the provider and The FitzLane Project will be limited to a generic bill with date of each therapeutic session necessary for payment.